 Sales of the paperback editions of the novels are holding up well, and "On Angel Mountain" has now sold about 33,000 copies, excluding Ebook (Kindle) sales.
 The accumulated paperback sales figure for all the titles in the saga currently stands at about 76,000.

 Another recent book (reprinted several times) is "The Bluestone Enigma", which takes a controversial look at the various theories used to explain the transport of certain bluestones from West Wales to Stonehenge.

 Brian's children's story called "The Strange Affair of the Ethiopian Treasure Chest" has been well received, and won the 2011 Wishing Shelf Gold Award for books aimed at the 6-8 year-old age group.
 That's a great accolade, since the judges were all primary school children from the appropriate age group.

 In November 2012 Brian published "Ghostly Tales from Pembrokeshire" -- which became a Christmas best-seller and continues to be very popular.

 During 2013 and 2014 Brian concentrated on the research for his new novel "Acts of God" and on the writing and editing process.
-In 2015-16 he is devoting much time to a campaign to bring the Angel Mountain novels to the small (or large!) screen, as well as continuing with the promotion and marketing of all his 14 titles in print.
+In 2015-16 he devoted much time to a campaign to bring the Angel Mountain novels to the small (or large!) screen, as well as continuing with the promotion and marketing of all his 14 titles in print.

 On the clifftop near Ceibwr -- location shooting during the making of "The Man from Angel Mountain" for BBC Wales